14 Venture Capital Firms Seeking SaaS Startups

 Image of Blue Bear Capital - Top VCs in SaaS

-Blue Bear Capital is a Los Angeles-based venture firm that supports companies applying AI and data-driven technologies to energy and industrial infrastructure.
-They invest in businesses that are modernizing these essential sectors.
+Blue Bear Capital is a Los Angeles-based firm that supports companies applying AI and data-driven technologies to energy and industrial infrastructure.
+They focus on businesses building foundational solutions for these critical sectors.

-Blue Bear Capital is an ideal partner for founders building technology for the energy, cleantech, or industrial sectors, particularly those using AI.
-Their ability to invest across multiple stages makes them a valuable partner for companies planning for long-term growth.
+Blue Bear Capital is a strong match for founders developing technical solutions for the energy and industrial markets.
+Their ability to invest at multiple stages makes them a potential long-term partner for companies aiming to scale.

-• Industries of focus: Energy, CleanTech, Industrial, SaaS, Software
+• Industries of focus: Energy, Cleantech, Industrial, AI, SaaS, Software

 • Geographical presence: Los Angeles, California